King Richard (film): Production

 The project was announced in March 2019 with Will Smith set to play Williams, from Zach Baylin's screenplay, which appeared on the 2018 "Black List" of the most-liked unproduced screenplays.
 Smith was paid $40 million for his involvement.
-Warner Bros. was the successful bidder for the film.
+Warner Bros.
+Pictures was the successful bidder for the film.
 Reinaldo Marcus Green signed as director in June.

 In January 2020, Demi Singleton and Saniyya Sidney were cast as Serena and Venus, and Aunjanue Ellis as their mother Oracene Price.
 Jon Bernthal also entered negotiations to play Rick Macci.
 In February, Liev Schreiber and Susie Abromeit (uncredited in the final film) joined the cast; and in March, Dylan McDermott, Katrina Begin and Judith Chapman.
-Some the tennis scenes of a young Serena Williams in the film were played by American tennis player Thea Frodin.
+Some of the tennis scenes of a young Serena Williams in the film were played by American tennis player Thea Frodin.

 Principal photography began in January 2020 in Los Angeles.
 According to the California Film Commission, the production spent $35.6 million in the state, with $7.5 million returned in tax credits.
 In March 2020, filming was halted due to the COVID-19 pandemic.
 In October 2020, Tony Goldwyn joined the cast, replacing Schreiber, who dropped out due to a scheduling conflict as a result of the pandemic.
 Filming resumed later that month.

 Will Smith reportedly received $40 million for his role.
 When production concluded, he reportedly gave his co-stars "a nice bonus" via checks, due to the decision to release the film in theatres and on HBO Max simultaneously, on top of the compensation already received from the studio.